galaxyproject/training-material/topics/assembly/tutorials/ERGA-post-assembly-QC/tutorial.md

 In the next steps, we will generate the data required for generating the visualization plots with BlobToolKit.

-## Generate read coverage data with **HISAT2**
+## Generate read coverage data with **Minimap2**

 Read coverage is an essential metric for evaluating the quality of genome assemblies, and it provides valuable information for identifying regions of high and low quality, detecting misassemblies, and identifying potential contaminants.
 Thus, for example, unexpected regions of low coverage suggests potential errors, such as misassemblies, gaps, or low complexity regions ({% cite Koren2017 %}).

-In this tutorial we will use **HISAT2** for generation the coverage data.
-This tool uses a indexing scheme based on the Burrows-Wheeler transform (BWT) and the Ferragina-Manzini (FM) index, which enables efficient and accurate alignment ({% cite Zhang2021 %}).
-It then provides the alignment output in BAM file format which we will then use as an input for BlobToolKit.
+In this tutorial we will use **Minimap2** for generation the coverage data.
+Minimap2 is a multi-purpose aligner which is particularly efficient at aligning long-reads produced by sequencing machines from PacBio or Oxford Nanopore ({% cite Li2018 %}).

 > <comment-title>How is coverage information encoded in the BAM file?</comment-title>
 >